pm16/raylib-roguelike/README.md

 ## New roguelike game
 Creating a game on my own without a tutorial since I'm having trouble getting libtcod to work with C++.
-Raylib textdrawing doesn't do the unicode characters correctly, so I'm moving to PDCurses using SDL2.
+Raylib textdrawing doesn't do the unicode characters correctly, so I'll need to add some custom files.

 ## TODO
 Make a better Makefile, need to handle building on other systems and building on windows

 [X]step 1, render a font as tiles.
 I think I want to use the [BlexMono nerd font](https://github.com/ryanoasis/nerd-fonts/releases/download/v3.4.0/IBMPlexMono.zip).

-[] Move to PDCurses.
+[X] Move everything back to raylib.
-    [] Place includes and libraries
-    [] Rewrite init
-    [] Rewrite deconstructor
-    [] Rewrite drawing
 [X] Create class for the game engine
     [] load assets
     [] initialize